 No, a designated zone in the Middle School Office for mobile phone use has been established for this purpose and will be handled on an individual basis.

 Co-curricular groups should not be using a mobile phone as the only means of communication.
-A standardised approach for co-curricular team communication will be released in 2020.
+A standardised approach for co-curricular team communication will be released to students in due course.

 Staff are encouraged to positively role model usage as part of educational measures already in place.